linknot/hello-world/README.md

 # hello-world
-my first repository on github
+This is my first repository on github and I love 🍔 and 🎮